 1. Wrong proximity during the sweep

-HomeLink’s frequency sweep needs to see the receiver’s response.
-If you’re 75 feet from the operator at the end of the driveway, the sweep may pick the wrong band or fail entirely.
+HomeLink needs a clean signal path to the receiver during pairing.
+If you’re 75 feet from the operator at the end of the driveway, the pair may not register or may train weakly.
 The 20-foot guideline is conservative — get closer if you can.
 Some installers will tell owners to do the entire pair from directly in front of the operator with the car door open.

 • Gate opens once at the moment of pairing, then never again.

-• Gate opens 30% of the time, with no obvious pattern.
+• Gate opens intermittently, with no obvious pattern.

-• Gate opens only if you’re within 5 feet of the receiver.
+• Gate opens only when you’re within a few feet of the receiver.

 What if it still doesn’t work after three tries?